lightningnetwork/lightning-rfc/02-peer-protocol.md

 SEC1-encoded node_id.

 The initiator:
+- MUST NOT send any transaction construction messages until all commitment updates are resolved by both peers.
 - MUST `tx_add_input` an input which spends the current funding transaction output.
 - MUST `tx_add_output` a zero-value output which pays to the two funding keys using the higher of the two `generation` fields.
 - MUST pay for the common fields.